 Generally, no. Players might choose to stay put or even turn back if they believe they would be eliminated otherwise.
-However, two players cannot be occupying the same base and since the batting player always as to run if a player is in the first base he will usually need to run along with any player in an adjacent base.
+However, two players cannot be occupying the same base and since the batting player always has to run if a player is in the first base he will usually need to run along with any player in an adjacent base.
 When two players occupy the same base the lead runner – the player that was first on that base as opposed to the batter-runner – is entitled to the base.

 How can players be retired?

-The player in charge of retiring a batter in the pitcher.
+The player in charge of retiring a batter is the pitcher.
 Usually, a player will be retired when the pitcher manages three strikes.
 Additionally, although a batter can commit unlimited number of fouls – batting the ball to the sides and past the foul lanes –, if they bunt a foul after having two strikes, they will be eliminated.

 What is a baseball walk?

-When pitching, the pitcher must make sure the ball is within strike zone.
+When pitching, the pitcher must make sure the ball is within the strike zone.
 In Baseball Clash this is represented by a square surrounding the catcher’s glove.
 If a ball is thrown outside of that zone, the play is called “Ball”.
 Pitchers can have up to three “Balls”.
-On the fourth the batter get’s to walk to first base.
+On the fourth the batter gets to walk to the first base.
 This is called a “baseball walk” or a “base on balls” If there are more players on bases, they each get to walk to next adjacent base.

 Interestingly, fielding teams may want to do this on purpose.
-For instances, if a pitcher is up against a very good batter and fears that they might score a home run it is better to concede a baseball walk and hope to eliminate him later.
+For instance, if a pitcher is up against a very good batter and fears that they might score a home run it is better to concede a baseball walk and hope to eliminate him later.

 We’ve covered some basic rules, now let’s write down some useful lingo: